 Pat Spencer, Senior Consultant, Aspera Technologies

 I consulted years ago with a high-profile global company.
-This company didn’t have a real compliance program before I came aboard.
-The asset managers were basically a remedy team that was using spreadsheets.
+This company didn’t have a real software license compliance program before I came aboard.
+The asset managers were basically a remedy team using spreadsheets.

 He says: “We don’t use Access.
 About six years ago, we renegotiated with Microsoft and said that we no longer need Office Professional.
 So we started paying for Office Standard, which doesn’t include Access.”